hphelion/documentation/devplatform/1.2/windows/windows_tools_guide.md

 #### Installation

-Follow these steps to install the Cloud Foundry Explorer:
+Follow these steps to install the Cloud Foundry Extensions:

 1. Select **Tools-&gt;Extensions and Updates** in Visual Studio 2013.
 2. In the **Extensions and Updates** panel, search for **Cloud Foundry Extentions** in the **Online** section.